vim-scripts/ctrlp-locate/README.md

 # ctrlp-locate
-execute locate command via ctrlp.vim interface.
+locate and open it via ctrlp.vim!

 # Installation
 - use your favorite method.